 Improve diversity hiring

 Research shows that skill-testing can help companies overcome unconscious bias and improve diversity hiring.
 Rather than using shortcuts like education or job titles, skill assessments allow companies to tap into a wider, more diverse talent pool.

-Skill-based hiring aims to replicate, as closely as possible, the experience of working in the actual role the candidate will be hired for.
+Skill-based hiring aims to replicate the experience of working in the actual role the candidate will be hired for.
 For example, a marketer may be asked to present a strategy proposal.
 A UX designer might be asked to review a user flow within a product.
-A sales representative might be asked to pitch a product to a panel.
+A sales representative might be asked to write a cold outreach email.

 For new hires, skill-based hiring provides the opportunity to try the role on for size.
 Candidates can then self-select out of the hiring process if they feel they aren’t a good fit.
-Inevitably, the candidate who is hired is not only a better fit for the role — they’re also excited to take on the day-to-day responsibilities and grow with the company.
+Inevitably, the candidate who is hired is not only a better fit for the role — they’re also excited to take on the day-to-day responsibilities.

 More diverse candidates who are hired via skill-based hiring also tend to stay longer.
-“Employees without a traditional four-year degree stay at companies 34% longer than those with such a degree, according to LinkedIn data,” Harvard Business Review said.
+According to LinkedIn, employees without a traditional four-year degree stay at companies 34% longer than those with such a degree, making them ideal choices for companies looking to boost retention.

-Candidates, too, enjoy the opportunity to show their skills.
-Recruiting teams can improve candidate retention by adding a skill assessment to the hiring process.
-At Vervoe, we’ve found that candidates are more than eager to showcase their skills.
+In fact, the data shows that candidates also enjoy the opportunity to show their skills.
 Companies that use Vervoe’s assessments experience a 97% candidate completion rate, which is among the highest engagement rates in the industry.